SAFE

 • Sexual harassment is never too minor to be dealt with.
 Any kind of harassment can have a serious impact on staff/employees and create a hostile workplace environment.
 We will listen to any report of sexual harassment and undertake appropriate action to deal with offenders.

 • Sexual harassment is about how we make others feel.
-Many do not consider certain behaviors, such as flirting or sexual comments, to be sexual harassment.
-If words or actions make colleagues uncomfortable, or make them feel unsafe, this type of behavior must stop.
+Many do not consider certain behaviours, such as flirting or sexual comments, to be sexual harassment.
+If words or actions make colleagues uncomfortable, or make them feel unsafe, this type of behaviour must stop.

 • SAFEcic will treat every sexual harassment claim as legitimate unless proven otherwise.
 SAFEcic will listen to victims of sexual harassment and always conduct any investigation thoroughly, fairly and appropriately, taking into account the needs and wishes of the victim.